Waste Isolation Pilot Plant: 2014 container explosion

 The source of contamination was later found to be a barrel that exploded on February 14 because contractors at Los Alamos National Laboratory packed it with organic cat litter instead of clay cat litter.
 Other barrels with the same problem were then sealed in larger containers.
-Anthropologist Vincent Ialenti has examined the political, social, and financial triggers to this organic kitty litter error in detail, linking it to the accelerated pace of the Department of Energy's and State of New Mexico's 3706 nuclear waste cleanup campaign, which ran from 2011 to 2014.
+Anthropologist Vincent Ialenti has examined the political, social, and financial triggers to this organic cat litter error in detail, linking it to the accelerated pace of the Department of Energy's and State of New Mexico's 3706 nuclear waste cleanup campaign, which ran from 2011 to 2014.
 Ialenti's study was published in The Bulletin of the Atomic Scientists in July 2018.

 The 2014 incidents raised the question of whether or not WIPP would be a safe replacement for the Yucca Mountain nuclear waste repository in Nevada, as a destination for all waste generated at U.S. commercial nuclear power plants.
-The cost of the 2014 accident was expected to exceed $2 billion and disrupted other programs in various nuclear-industry sites.
+The cost of the 2014 accident was initially expected to exceed $2 billion and disrupted other programs in various nuclear-industry sites.
 On January 9, 2017, the plant was formally reopened after three years of cleanup costing $500 million, which is significantly less than forecasted.
-On April 10, the plant received its first shipment of waste since reopening.
+On April 10, 2017, the plant received its first shipment of waste since reopening.